ramme-io/ramme-ui/README.md

 # or npm install
 ```

-**3. Ignite the dev server**
+**3. Start the dev server**
 ```bash
 pnpm run dev
 ```

-Your prototype is now live at `http://localhost:5173`.
+Your prototype is running locally at `http://localhost:5173`.

 ---

 ## The Tech Stack

-This starter kit is not a proprietary framework; it is an opinionated orchestration of the best open-source tools available:
+This starter kit is an opinionated selection of the best open-source tools available:

 * **Vite:** Next-generation tooling for instant server start and lightning-fast HMR (Hot Module Replacement).
 * **React:** The standard library for building composable user interfaces.